ChallengeForge/TheWeeklyChallenge/README.md

 ---

--- ##Prequequisite to Use and Connect to Database
+## Prequequisite to Use and Connect to Database

 - Install all of the following modules below

 ## Setting Up the Database

-`To run the database for this project, you'll need to install the following PERL packages :`
+`To run the database for this project, you'll need to install the following Perl modules :`

-1. Install DBIx::Class\*\*: This module provides a convenient abstraction layer over your database.
+1. **Install DBIx::Class**: This module provides a convenient abstraction layer over your database.

 2. **Install DBD::mysql**: This module provides the MySQL driver for DBI, enabling connectivity to a MySQL database.